taranisag/rest-collector/readme.md

 });
 ```
 ### Adding Mappers
-When using microservices architecture you will need to join entities in application level.
+When using microservices architecture you will need to join data from entities in the application level.
 ```typescript
 const client: RevrestClient = new RevrestClient("http://server/api/entity/{id}");
 client.addMapper({